-For $n=3$, each blinding key has at least one part of the key material (required to unblind the vote of the other participants) not available to one participant.
+For $n=3$, each blinding key has at least one part of the key material (required to unblind the vote of the other participants) not available to one participant:

-As a result, even if one of the participants were to be dishonest, the vote privacy of the remaining two honest participants is preserved.
-I.e., for $n\geq 3$, participant $P_i$'s blinding key $g^{x_i y_i}$ has its key material $g^{x_i x_j}$ only shared with its counter-party and would require the remaining $n-1$ participants to collude for recovery of the honest participant's blinding key.
+As a result, even if one of the participants were to be dishonest, the vote privacy of the remaining two honest participants would be preserved.

+For $n\geq 3$, participant $P_i$'s blinding key $g^{x_i y_i}$ has its key material $g^{x_i x_j}$ shared only with its counter-party and would require the remaining $n-1$ participants to collude for the recovery of the honest participant's blinding key.
 Therefore, the protocol preserves voter privacy if there are at least two honest participants.